 The rate at which mechanicals are paid is negotiable and varies from country to country, but there is usually a minimum rate that has to be met.

-Unlike a mechanical royalty, a performance rights royalty is paid to a songwriter on a live performance of a song (hence the name).
-Although a live performance of a song can be literally a live performance — like a concert — a live performance can also be a public playing of a recorded song, like a radio play.
+Unlike a mechanical royalty, a performance rights royalty is paid to a songwriter on a live performance of a song.
+Although a live performance of a song can be a live performance, like a concert, a live performance can also be a public playing of a recorded song, like a radio play.

-A blanket license is used to give the rights to use a large amount of music for a set period of time in cases where individual song licenses would be difficult to manage.
+A blanket license gives the rights to use a large amount of music for a set period and is applied in cases where individual song licenses would be difficult to manage.
 Blanket licenses are used by performance rights societies to give license applicants access to the entire catalogs of their members.
 For instance, say you are a songwriter who has registered your songs with BMI.
-Radio stations, television stations, clubs, restaurants and other venues who are awarded a blanket license from BMI then have a right to host public performances of all of the songs registered with BMI, including all of your work.
+Radio stations, television stations, clubs, restaurants, and other venues who are awarded a blanket license from BMI then have a right to host public performances of all of the songs registered with BMI, including all of your work.
 BMI tracks how those license holders use the music, through a mix of monitoring and reporting by the license holder, and then uses those license fees to pay you your performance rights royalty for the public performances of your songs.

 The easiest way to think of a publishing deal is to consider it a record deal for songwriters.
 When a songwriter signs a publishing deal, the publishers handle the so-called "administration" of the music.
 They go out and seek licensing opportunities for their songwriters, issue licenses for their songwriters' works, and in some cases, they even get involved in the creative process with the songwriter.
 In exchange, the publisher collects a portion of the royalties and other income generated by the songs they represent.